Compostable Plastics Quick Facts

 - Reports and Test Results

-Compostable Plastics are a new generation of plastics which are biodegradable and compostable.
+Compostable Plastics are a new generation of plastics which are biodegradable through composting.
 They are derived generally from renewable raw materials like starch (e.g. corn, potato, tapioca etc), cellulose, soy protein, lactic acid etc., are not hazardous/toxic in production and decompose back into carbon dioxide, water, biomass etc. when composted.
 Some compostable plastics may not be derived from renewable materials, but instead derived made from petroleum or made by bacteria through a process of microbial fermentation.

 Currently, there are a number of different compostable plastics resins available in the market and the number is growing every day.
 The most commonly used raw material for making the compostable plastics is corn starch, which is converted into a polymer with similar properties as normal plastic products.
 Other compostable resins are available made from potato starch, soybean protein, cellulose and as well from petroleum and petroleum by products.
 It is counter intuitive to think that compostable resins could be derived from petroleum, when all normal plastic products are derived from petroleum and are non compostable.
 However, there are certified compostable resins available in the market, derived from petroleum and the field of compostable plastics is constantly evolving with new materials and technologies being worked on and being brought to market.
 There is even research underway to make compostable plastics from carbon dioxide.